To start creating a Hazard, click on ‘+’.

 - Risk Graph – A method for assigning SIL targets to SIFs through combining several parameters that make up the risk graph (Consequence, Exposure Frequency, Avoidance Probability and Initiating Event Frequency)

-- Both – Allows for SIL Determination to be carried out using both the LOPA and Risk Graph methods
+- Combinations – Allows for SIL Determination to be carried out using both the LOPA and Risk Graph methods OR LOPA and Risk Matrix methods

 You can list the relevant Drawing Numbers that are included in the Node.
-You can enter multiple drawings by clicking on the ‘+’ button and remove any incorrectly entered drawings by clicking on the ‘-‘ button next to the Drawing Number.
+You can enter multiple drawings by clicking “Configure Drawing Numbers”.

-Drawing Numbers on the project can be reviewed in the Drawing Numbers Manager.
+All Drawing Numbers on the project can be reviewed and managed in the Drawing Numbers Manager.